 - Customer will receive in-store credit and not cash, if cash is demanded, the customer will receive a check from the company within 30 days.

 Notice the extent of the procedures and the variances that often exist.
 The procedures can get more detailed depending on the nature of the particular product.
 For example, a paint store will only offer credit on the customer’s account due to the frequency of getting color wrong with paints.
 Their procedure may require that the product return is moved to the discount section immediately or as a base for darker colors.

 In general the procedures follow the physical process related to the policy and then a set is created for the accounting side of the equation.
-So for example, the above may have the following accounting procedures:
+For example, the above may have the following accounting procedures: